USS Iredell County

 USS Iredell County (LST-839) was an LST-542-class tank landing ship built for the United States Navy during World War II.
 Named after Iredell County, North Carolina, she was the only U.S. Naval vessel to bear the name.
+She was acquired by the Indonesian Navy in 1970 as KRI Teluk Bone (511) and decommissioned in 2019.
+She is planned to be preserved as museum ship.